ravir4/DevOpsInsights/insights_personal_data.md

 {: shortdesc}

 Data that is stored in {{site.data.keyword.DRA_short}} is indexed by toolchain ID.
 When you delete a toolchain, all of the data that is related to repos that was collected as part of the toolchain is deleted.

+**Important**: IBM does not manage personal data in the {{site.data.keyword.DRA_short}} service.
+Before you leave the {{site.data.keyword.DRA_short}} service, you must delete your own data.
+To delete your data, delete the {{site.data.keyword.DRA_short}} tool integration from your toolchain.
+If the {{site.data.keyword.DRA_short}} tool integration is not added again to the toolchain within seven days, the data is deleted.

 ## Deleting data from {{site.data.keyword.DRA_short}}
 {: #insights_delete_data}